Denis de Mattos

 In 2020 he released his first single on Spotify with the Sonata No.1 in G minor For Violin Solo: Adagio by J.S.Bach.
 That was a remarkable period when he decided also to study marketing and study on his own music production.

-In 2022 He started to study MBA in Business Marketing while creating his own works and building his presence on social media platforms.
+In 2022 he started to study MBA in Business Marketing while creating his own works and building his presence on social media platforms.

-2022-24 - Sharing Music and growing Social Media: TikTok and YouTube
+2022- 2024 - Sharing Music and growing Social Media: TikTok and YouTube

-Currently he is building his online presence growing his TikTok account @denisviolin and YouTube Channel @denisdemattos and he is also Teaching Violin Privately.
-His first viral video was La Campanella that reached on the 2 of February of 2024 more than 955K views and that moment inspired him to record more videos and share his favorite pieces through TikTok.
+Denis started building his online presence growing his TikTok account @DenisViolin and YouTube Channel @denisdemattos and he is also Teaching Violin Privately.
+His first viral video was La Campanella that reached on the 2 of February of 2024 more than 955K+ views and that moment inspired him to record more videos and share his favorite pieces through TikTok.